iWebster28/CS50-AI/Project5/traffic/README.md

 Try tanh on the output layer (just for fun).
 Note to self: tanh is best used for classification between 2 categories.

 **Test 6:**
-Trying Dropout at rate of 0.75 - this may make us less biased?
+Trying Dropout at rate of 0.75 - this may make us less biased/overfitted?
 Yes!

 **Test 7:**
-Trying Dropout at rate of 0.9 - this may make us less biased?
+Trying Dropout at rate of 0.9 - this may make us less biased/overfitted?
 Yes!

 **Test 8:**
 Trying Dropout at rate of 0.99 - Didn't help.
 Leaving at 0.9.